Milan Summer Fest

 Summer Reading Program

-Our annual Summer Reading Program will begin on Wednesday, June 10.
+Our annual Summer Reading Program began on Wednesday, June 10.
 Children, teens, and adults are invited to read or listen to books, earn prizes, and attend programs throughout the summer.
 Themes this summer are “Every Hero Has a Story” for children and teens and “Escape the Ordinary” for adults.
 See more information about the children’s program here and the teen program (for 6th – 12th graders) here.
+For more information and ideas for participating in the Adult Summer Reading Program, click here.

 New Library Card Feature